Skip to content

 The global workflow routing layer lives in factory_app/workflows/extended_orchestration/extension_registry.json.
 App/workspace roots may overlay it with their own workflows/extended_orchestration/extension_registry.json.

-It is not agent routing, not app navigation, and not workflow-local MFJ.
+It is not agent routing, not app navigation, and not workflow-local task batching.

 Contract